ljharris23/public-downscaling-cgan/README.md

 You will want to manually run the function `gen_fcst_norm` in `data.py`.
 This gives certain field statistics (mean, standard dev., max, etc.) that are used for normalising inputs to the neural networks during training.
 The NN performance should not be sensitive to the exact values of these, so it will be fine to run for just 1 year (among the training data years)

 Next, you will want to manually run the function `write_data` in `tfrecords_generator.py` for each year of training data.
 This generates training data by subsampling the full-size images.
-This function has various hard-coded constants, including the low-resolution image size (assumed square!  do edit the code if this is not true...), and the upscaling factor.
+This function has various hard-coded constants, including the low-resolution image size (assumed square!  do edit the code if this is not true...), the size of the subsampled images, and the number of samples taken from each full image.
 Make sure you adjust these to your own purpose.

 The training data is separated into several bins/classes, according to what proportion of the image has rainfall.
 You may wish to edit how this is performed!